objarni/PoorProgrammersCCodeCoverage/README.md

    }
    ```

-Note that `coverageReport` needs to know line to start- and end with.
+Note that `coverageReport` needs to know what line to start and end with.
 For example, maybe
 the above function was defined at line 37-42 in some module, then it would be called like this:

    ```